 Health and Justice Community Services

 Health and Justice Community Services include a variety of mental health services that provide care across a number of different criminal justice settings.
-GMMH provides Liaison and Diversion services in Trafford, Salford, Bolton and Manchester.
+GMMH provides Liaison and Diversion services in Wigan, Trafford, Salford, Bolton and Manchester.
 There is a resident mental health team based at St Joseph’s Approved Premises in Eccles and two Street Triage Projects in Salford and Trafford.
-There is also a Liaison and Diversion case management service in Manchester called MO:DEL (Manchester Offenders: Diversion Engagement Liaison).
+The five health and Justice teams are committed to supporting service users through assessment, referrals, sign posting and short-term interventions.

 Liaison and Diversion interventions are aimed at diverting people with mental health problems and learning disabilities away from the criminal justice system at the earliest opportunity and into appropriate treatment.
 This work is usually undertaken across police custody, the courts and Probation and focuses on facilitating access to and navigation of support networks within health and social care.

-St Joseph’s approved premises has an on-site mental health team who work with offenders who are released on licence and have mental health needs.
-This involves case management and coordination of care on release from prison and discharge from St Joseph’s back into the community.
+St Joseph’s approved premises has an on-site mental health team who work with service users who are released on licence and have mental health needs.
+This involves case management and navigating serviceson release from prison and discharge from St Joseph’s back into the community.